Friends: The Reunion a cautious, melancholy look back after a long break

-When Matt LeBlanc and Matthew Perry plop down in side-by-side leather lounge chairs in Friends: The Reunion, it is, for a moment, as if no time has passed since their characters reclined in front of their cherished TV set all those years ago.
+When Matt LeBlanc and Matthew Perry plop down in side-by-side leather lounge chairs in Friends: The Reunion on HBO Max, it is, for a moment, as if no time has passed since their characters reclined in front of their cherished TV set all those years ago.

 Yet the actors have lived lifetimes since a young Joey Tribbiani and Chandler Bing shared a New York bachelor pad on the long-running NBC comedy.
 And in the case of the 51-year-old Perry, who's battled addiction and spent three months in the hospital following gastrointestinal surgery, life hasn't always been funny.